spring-guides/gs-rest-hateoas/README.md

 Create a resource controller
 ------------------------------

-In Spring's approach to building RESTful web services, HTTP requests are handled by a _controller_.
-These components are easily identified by the [`@Controller`][] annotation, and the `GreetingController` below handles `GET` requests for `/greeting` by returning a new instance of the `Greeting` class:
+In Spring's approach to building RESTful web services, HTTP requests are handled by a controller.
+The components are easily identified by the [`@Controller`][] annotation, and the `GreetingController` below handles `GET` requests for `/greeting` by returning a new instance of the `Greeting` class:

 `src/main/java/hello/GreetingController.java`
 ```java